Illegal Access to Data & Systems Lawyers

-Criminal defense for unauthorized access to computer systems and interception of telecommunications (Art.
-197 bis-ter CP).
+Criminal defence in unauthorised access to IT systems and interception of communications (Art.
+197 bis CP).

 Last updated: